siva010928/multi-chat-mcp-server/README.md

 - ✅ **Google Chat Provider** - **Production Ready** with comprehensive API coverage
 - 🔄 **Slack Provider** - Planned (contributions welcome)
 - 📝 **Microsoft Teams Provider** - Planned (contributions welcome)

+**Key Capability**: All providers can run simultaneously with a unified interface, allowing your AI assistant to seamlessly work across multiple chat platforms at once.
+[Learn more](#step-4-running-multiple-chat-providers-simultaneously) about this powerful feature.

 ### 🧭 The Story Behind This Project